seansfkelley/nas-download-manager/README.md

 - [ ] register as a URL handler automatically?
 - [ ] show download progress (X of Y) in addition to speed
 - [ ] audit error-handling
-- [ ] add-task button in popup (fetch .torrent file/allow force-download-as-.torrent-file-for-if-the-URL-is-mangled option; allow other protocols like FTP or <video> elements too)
-- [ ] change icon for notification
 - [ ] determine how to merge `browser.d.ts` and `DefinitelyTyped/chrome` (which has a different shape, specifically, around Promises v. callbacks)
 - [ ] should background task notify if there is no username/password set?
-- [ ] fix notification interval setting to not require blur
+- [ ] fix notification interval setting to not require onblur
 - [ ] when deleting tasks, the UI removes two from the list (!)
 - [ ] group error message by API group name rather than an arbitrary string